romnn/film-borders/README.md

 ```

 #### TODO
+- remove the apply subcommand
+- use impls where possible
+- split the types into multiple files
+- add documentation
+- make all ops checked
+- add more tests
+- add examples
 - implement scale border mode (not sophisticated)
 - update the website
-- add some more tests
+- add rendering text
+- use generic image backend

 #### Done
 - make border optional